A curriculum to provide multicultural, multilingual, European education with a specialism in Science

-Once the accreditation process is complete we will post here a breakdown of how the programme is applied in our school.
-In the interim, out of respect for European School copyright, links are provided to the relevant documents on their site.
+Out of respect for European School copyright, links are provided to the relevant documents on their site.

-The Letters and Sounds Scheme is supplemented by material from Phonics Bug, which is made available electronically to parents
+The Letters and Sounds Scheme is supplemented by material from Phonics Bug, which is made available electronically to parents.

 In common with all English state funded schools, we are required to follow the locally agreed syllabus for Religious Education.
 We will do so with respect to the many traditions and beliefs, religious or other, present in our community and we would like all pupils to participate.
 If you feel strongly that you cannot consent to your child following the programme please contact the school to make suitable arrangements.

-For some work, the programme is simplified to that of Second Language programmes to assist new learners
+For some language work, the programme is simplified to that of Second Language programmes to assist new learners